JaiBhagat/ERA-Sesssion-6/README.md

 ## Results

-With this architecture and training regimen, the model achieved an accuracy of XX% on the test dataset within 20 epochs, using fewer than 20k parameters.
+With this architecture and training regimen, the model achieved an accuracy of 99.45% on the test dataset within 20 epochs, using fewer than 20k parameters.

 Sample Output:

 Epoch:  19
 Training...
 loss=0.015238138847053051 batch_id=117: 100%|██████████| 118/118 [00:25<00:00,  4.57it/s]